 - Washing machine

 Kitchens are well-equipped, including coffee machines, dishwashers, ovens and fridge freezers.
 Each villa also has a BBQ and alfresco dining area, and you get a welcome hamper filled with local products such as olive oil, Sardinian bread and pasta.

 Two minutes' drive away is Abbiadori, a small town with a well-stocked supermarket and fresh fish counter.
 There is also a gourmet deli for local delicacies and fantastic wine.

-For eating out, Li Capriciolli, behind the local beach, Li Capriciolli sells drinks, coffee and ice cream, plus specialities such as Spaghetti alla Bottarga (fish roe) or Calamari Fritti.
+For eating out, Li Capriciolli, behind the local beach, sells drinks, coffee and ice cream, plus specialities such as Spaghetti alla Bottarga (fish roe) or Calamari Fritti.
 Bar Baretto is perfect for an early evening pizza and Aperol Spritz.
 You can also walk 10 minutes to Hotel Capriccioli, for dinner in their restaurant.